Can I Get U.S. Citizenship after Receiving my marriage Green Card?

 - Ease of mind from being deported

 II.
 When can you apply for U.S. citizenship?

-Generally, all Green Card holders are eligible to apply for U.S. citizenship after waiting for a five (5) year period.
+If you want to become a U.S. citizen, generally all Green Card holders are eligible to apply for U.S. citizenship after waiting for a five (5) year period.
 (Five-Year Rule)

 However, if the Green Card holder is married to a U.S. citizen, the applicant is eligible to apply for U.S. citizenship after waiting only for a three (3) year period.
 (Three-Year Rule) But the Green Card holder must have continuously lived together with the U.S. citizen for the three years.
-Furthermore, should the Green Card holder and the U.S. citizen get divorced before the three-year timeframe, unfortunately, the Green Card holder must wait for the five-year timeframe to apply for U.S. citizenship.
+Furthermore, should the Green Card holder and the U.S. citizen get divorced before the three-year timeframe, unfortunately, the Green Card holder must wait for the five-year timeframe to apply for U.S. citizenship (Five-Year Rule).